Brandon began working online five years ago when he left his old and boring Finance job. He now works at home with his

 A watch is more than just an accessory.
 For me, it's a conversation piece.
 It's the perfect way to get to know those around you and let them know a bit about you.
 Whether you're out at lunch or on a sales call, what you wear on your wrist can really set you apart.

 Some of you know may know that I'm an avid timepiece collector.
 I like wearing watches not only for dress and casual occasions but also for each day.
 That being said, I don't purchase a timepiece solely on the brand name.
 In my opinion, the value is even more important.
-For more luxurious pieces, I also look for watches which appreciate in value.
+For more luxurious pieces, I prefer watches that appreciate in value.

 Overall Value: Citizen Men's Blue Angels Watch

 - Atomic timekeeping gives you the most accurate in the world with automatic time in 26 world cities.

 - In addition to being accurate, this watch is practical and modern.
 It uses Eco-Drive and is fueled by light so you never need to change batteries.

-If you're looking in the $500 range, then this is one of the first watches you should consider in terms of value and design.
-For a bit more you may also want to consider going with the Titanium version, which usually sits around $700.
+If you're looking in the $300 to $500 range, then this is one of the first watches you should consider in terms of value and design.
+For a bit more you may also want to consider going with the Titanium version.

 A recent bestseller, the Michael Kors Men's Slim Runway watch comes in 8 different colors, but I prefer the blacked-out or Rose Gold versions which you can see above.
 These are perfect for a black-tie event or a night out on the town.